-Class Teachers support the school in identifying the language needs of bilingual pupils.
+Class Teachers support the school in identifying the language needs of EAL pupils.
 They will plan appropriate tasks and activities to meet the child’s needs.
 They will work with targeted pupils, mainly in the classroom, on curriculum-focused tasks.

-Much support takes place within the classroom with the help of Classroom Assistants, but the wide distribution of EAL pupils across the school occasionally necessitates the withdrawal of individual pupils or small groups for specific teaching activities with LED (SEN) staff.
+Much support takes place within the classroom with the help of Classroom Assistants, but the wide distribution of EAL pupils across the school occasionally necessitates the withdrawal of individual pupils or small groups for specific teaching activities with LED (SEND) staff.

 Strategies